Cghlewis/Cghlewis/README.md

 <img src='header.png' alt="banner"></img>

 <p align="center">
 I am currently doing freelance consulting in data management while taking time to work on a book titled Data Management in Large-Scale Education Research.
 I worked as a research data manager for 8 years in the field of education and enjoy working with researchers to help them learn and implement best practices.
+You can find my resume [here](https://cghlewis.github.io/resume/).
 </p>

 ### I am also: